dincarnato/SHAPEwarp-docs/docs/SHAPEwarp.md

 $ SHAPEwarp --database /path/to/directory/of/XML/files --dump-db /path/to/binary/database.db --dump-shuffled-db /path/to/shuffled/database.db
 ```
 <br/>
-By default, 100&times; shuffles of the original database will be performed.
+By default, 100&times; shuffles (``--db-shuffles``) of the original database will be performed.
 In most cases such a high number of shuffles is not needed and it will only exponentially increase the search time.
 As a rule of thumb, the number of shuffles needed can be determined using the following empirical formula:<br/><br/>
 <math display="block" xmlns="http://www.w3.org/1998/Math/MathML"><mi>m</mi><mi>a</mi><mi>x</mi><mo>(</mo><mn>1</mn><mo>,</mo><mo>&#xA0;</mo><mi>i</mi><mi>n</mi><mi>t</mi><mo>(</mo><mn>500000</mn><mo>/</mo><mi>L</mi><mo>)</mo><mo>)</mo></math>
 <br/>
 where *L* is the sum of the lengths of all the sequences in the database.